koutto/ioctlbf/README.md

 IOCTLbf
 ====

 This is a project from back in tha dayz, in 2011-2012.
-Kinda dirty code, but worked for me to find several bugs in Windows Drivers.
+Kinda dirty code, but worked for me to find several bugs in Windows Drivers.<br />
-Here is one of them: https://www.exploit-db.com/exploits/17902/ More info about this tool and kernel exploitation at: http://poppopret.blogspot.fr/ For french people, an article was also written in _MISC Magazine #62_: http://connect.ed-diamond.com/MISC/MISC-062/De-la-decouverte-d-une-vulnerabilite-dans-un-driver-Windows-a-l-elevation-de-privileges
+Here is one of them: https://www.exploit-db.com/exploits/17902/<br />
+More info about this tool and kernel exploitation at: http://poppopret.blogspot.fr/<br />
+For french people, an article was also written in _MISC Magazine #62_: http://connect.ed-diamond.com/MISC/MISC-062/De-la-decouverte-d-une-vulnerabilite-dans-un-driver-Windows-a-l-elevation-de-privileges

 Table of contents